grnet/agkyra/docs/user_guide/source/cli.rst

 Agkyra CLI manages the agkyra back-end daemon (the module that performs the actual syncing).

-To run it, execute ``agkyra-cli`` from the command line.
+To run it, execute ``agkyra cli`` from the command line.
 To get a list of arguments, run it without any

 .. code-block:: console

-    $ agkyra-cli
+    $ agkyra cli
     Get help
                 help <cmd>            for an individual command
                 help <--list | -l>    for all commands